 What’s an Italy winter without some epic skiing?
 I’m sorry, that was a trick question.

-Jetting down the slopes of the Italian Alps and Dolomites is a must.
+Jetting down the slopes of the Italian Alps and Dolomites, some of the highest peaks in Europe, is a must.
 Winter sports are a big hit as the Swiss Alps chain along the north and the Apennines run down the middle.

 Skiing opportunities are endless, from Mont Blanc in Courmayeur, close to the French border, to Mount Etna, Sicily’s infamous volcano.
 Tuscany’s snow-capped mountains and the hidden gems of Val d’Aosta beckon those looking for snowboarding.